-Wrongful termination is a catchall term that refers to all the types of legal claims employees can make against employers for firing them.
+Wrongful termination is a catchall term that refers to all the types of legal claims employees can make against employers for firing them for illegal reasons.
 Most employees in the United States work at will, which means they can quit at any time and they can be fired at any time, for any reason that's not illegal.
 At-will employees generally can't sue just because they were fired, even if they were fired for reasons that seem frivolous or unfair (for example, because the employer wanted to hire a friend for the position or just didn't like the employee).

-However, even at-will employees can sue for wrongful termination if they were fired for illegal reasons, such as discrimination or retaliation.
+However, at-will employees can sue for wrongful termination if they were fired for illegal reasons, such as discrimination or retaliation.
 (For more on these exceptions to the general at-will rule, see What Is Wrongful Termination?)
 And, employees who don't work at will -- those who have an employment contract that limits the reasons for which they can be fired -- can also sue for breach of contract.
 (See our section on employment contracts for more information.)

 When an employee sues for wrongful termination, the damages available depend on the employee's legal claims.